IRB Requirements for Student Research Projects

-The answer is "YES" in most parts.
-Student research, such as class projects and poster presentations have the same requirements as any other studies that involve human participation.
+The answer is "YES" most of the time.
+Student research, such as class projects and poster presentations, have the same requirements as any other studies that involve human participation.
 If your class is conducting a systematic investigation intended to contribute to generalizable knowledge (aka research), and is contacting human subjects or using archival data that could be connected to humans, then this would require IRB review.
 Also, all students, faculty, and research advisors or colleagues who are involved in data collection or analysis will need to complete the appropriate training before they can begin working on data collection or analysis.

-This page is expected to provide brief answers to whether IRB oversight is required for the following types of student research programs:
+This page is intended to provide brief answers as to whether IRB oversight is required for the following types of student research programs:

 - Class Projects

 When the project is not intended to contribute to generalizable knowledge, and is just intended to be an educational experience for the students, IRB approval would not be required.
 However, neither the student nor the faculty/staff would be able to publish or present any of the findings.
 In addition, such studies cannot be used in a Thesis or Dissertation as they no longer meet the definition of "research" projects.
 Moreover, projects involving sensitive topics or vulnerable populations will need IRB approval regarless of their research status.